ekohe/wulin_master/README.md

 `:auto_fill`

-Default is `false`, if set `true`, the column will appear in the `new`/`edit` form but readonly.
+Default is `false`.
+If set `true`, the column will appear in the `new`/`edit` form in readonly.

 `:label`

-Set the title displayed on the column header, if not set, the column label will be the same to column name.
+Sets the title displayed on the column header.
+If not set, the column label will be the same as the column name.

 `:width`

-Set the initial width of the column, default is `150`.
+Sets the initial width of the column.
+Default is `150`.

 `:source`

-Indicate the the data source (the attribute name of the DB).
+Indicates the data source (the attribute name of the DB).

 ```ruby
 class PostGrid < WulinMaster::Grid